per volar sunata

 The active and friendly parent body along with experienced and dedicated staff contribute to St Margaret’s warm and welcoming community.

-I commend our school to you and invite you to ‘Discover the Difference’ a St Margaret’s education could make to your daughter.
+I commend our school to you and invite you to consider how a St Margaret's education will offer your daughter both a personalised learning journey and a gateway to the world.

 We look forward to seeing you.

-BA (Hons), DipEd, MLitSt, MEd (Leadership & Management), ASDA, MACE, MACEL, AIMM, GAICD
+BA (Hons), DipEd, MLitSt, MEd (Leadership & Management), ASDA, FACE, FACEL, FAIM, GAICD

 Overlooking the Brisbane River, the city skyline and the distant ranges, St Margaret's is situated in a magnificent hilltop position in the leafy suburb of Ascot, only 10 minutes from Brisbane’s City Centre and close to public transport.